 To make health insurance easier to understand, the Australian Government introduced private health insurance reforms in 2019, which required health funds to categorise their hospital products into four different tiers: Basic, Bronze, Silver and Gold.

 Basic health insurance is the lowest level of hospital cover a fund can offer.
-These policies will have limited features and the most exclusions, but offer basic hospital cover, known as restricted cover ^, for hospital psychiatric services, rehabilitation and palliative care as a private patient in a public hospital.
+These policies will have limited features and the most exclusions.
+Basic hospital cover is only required to include restricted cover^, for hospital psychiatric services, rehabilitation and palliative care as a private patient in a public hospital.

 This means that you are only covered to a very limited extent.
-If you want to be fully covered for a broader range of services with breaking the bank on premiums, consider comparing some Basic plus and Bronze tiered policies through our free comparison tool.
+If you want a policy that includes a broader range of services without breaking the bank on premiums, consider comparing Basic Plus and Bronze tiered policies using our free comparison tool.

 Basic health insurance policies will include (at a minimum) restricted^ hospital cover for the following three clinical categories: